variablemental/richzhou/_pages/Lab.md

 ======
 We are funded and supported by multiple institutions and departments, including the National Natural Science Foundation of China (NSFC), Shanghai Government, and Shanghai University, etc. Followings are our supporters:

-* Research on Green Learning for Medical Biometrics and applications, Natural Science Foundation of Youth Scientist Program (NSFC, 2026-2028), 300,000, PI
+* Research on Green Learning for Medical Biometrics and applications, Natural Science Foundation of Youth Scientist Program, NSFC, 2026-2028, PI
-*
-*
+* Shanghai Overseas Talents Program, Shanghai Government, 2026-2028, PI

 👋 Why join us?